-- In 2020, 13.6 % of adults in Virginia were current smokers, making Virginia's smoking prevalence one of the lowest in the nation-only 17 states have lower rates.^{1,12} This translates to around 919,123 adult tobacco users in the state.13 Approximately 10,300 Virginian adults die each year from smoking.12 - Approximately 5.5% of youth in Virginia currently smoke.
-Each year, approximately 2,300 youth in the state start smoking.12 - Smoking costs Virginia over \$3.11 billion annually in health care expenditures.12 Nationally, it is estimated that smoking-caused health costs and productivity losses is \$31.08 for each pack of cigarettes sold.14 - Virginians who do not smoke are impacted by tobacco use.
+- In 2021, 12.4% of adults in Virginia were current smokers, ranking Virginia's smoking prevalence at 14th in the nation.^{1,12} This translates to around 842,033 adult tobacco users in the state.13 Approximately 10,300 Virginians adults die each year from smoking.12 - Approximately 2.8% of youth (under 18 years old) in Virginia currently smoke.
+Each year, approximately 970 youth in Virginia start smoking.12 - Smoking costs Virginia around 3.61 billion annually in health care expenditures.12 Nationally, it is estimated that smoking-caused health costs and productivity losses is \$51.52 for each pack of cigarettes sold.14 - Virginians who do not smoke are impacted by tobacco use.
 The Centers for Disease Control and Prevention (CDC) estimates that 25.2% of nonsmokers are exposed to harmful secondhand smoke, increasing the risk for smoking-attributable illnesses.15 - While this percentage dropped dramatically between 1988 and 2014, there are notable disparities in exposure.
-Children, non-Hispanic Blacks, persons living below the poverty level, and persons living in rental housing still face high secondhand smoke exposure rates.15 - In the United States, secondhand smoke costs approximately \$1.9 billion per year in healthcare costs for adults16 and around \$63 million per year in emergency room visits for children.17 - The American Lung Association's 2022 State of Tobacco Control Report rated Virginia's policies on tobacco prevention and cessation funding, tobacco taxes, smoke free air, and flavored tobacco products an 'F'.7 - Virginia's excise tax on cigarettes was last increased in July of 2020.18 At only \$0.60 per pack, it is far below the national average of \$1.91 and one of the lowest in the nation.19 Raising this tax is one of the most effective ways to reduce smoking, especially among youth.20 The Community Preventive Services Task Force recommends tobacco taxes as a method to increase the cost of tobacco as part of a comprehensive tobacco control strategy.21 The U.S. Surgeon General's report released in January 2020 reinforces these findings.22
+Children, non-Hispanic Blacks, persons living below the poverty level, and persons living in rental housing still face high secondhand smoke exposure rates.15 - In the United States, secondhand smoke costs approximately \$1.9 billion per year in healthcare costs for adults16 and around \$63 million per year in emergency room visits for children.17 - The American Lung Association's 2023 State of Tobacco Control Report rated Virginia's policies on tobacco prevention and cessation funding, smokefree air, tobacco taxes and flavored tobacco products an 'F'.
+For access to cessation services, Virginia received a grade of 'D'.
+7 - Virginia's excise tax on cigarettes was last increased in July of 2020^{8, 18} At \$0.60 per pack, it is far below the national average of \$1.91.19 Raising this tax is one of the most effective ways to reduce smoking, especially among youth.20 The Community Preventive Services Task Force recommends tobacco taxes as a method to increase the cost of tobacco as part of a comprehensive tobacco control strategy.21 The U.S. Surgeon General's report released in January 2020 reinforces these findings.22

-While Virginia's smoking prevalence is relatively low, the related costs and loss of life still underscore the importance of smoking cessation programs in improving the lives and health of Virginians.
+While Virginia's smoking prevalence is relatively low, the related cost and lost of life still underscore the importance of smoking cessation programs in improving the lives and health of Virginians.